-2.6 Property, plant and equipment
+Property, plant and equipment 2.6

 All items of property, plant and equipment are initially recorded at cost.
-Subsequent to recognition, property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
+Subsequent to recognition, property, plant and equipment other than freehold land and buildings are stated at cost less accumulated depreciation and accumulated impairment losses.
 The cost includes the cost of replacing part of the property, plant and equipment and borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying property, plant and equipment.
-The accounting policy for borrowing costs is set out in Note 2.20.
+The accounting policy for borrowing costs is set out in Note 2.19.
 The cost of an item of property, plant and equipment is recognised as an asset if, and only if, it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.